 engage in professional development coursework and professional learning opportunities to understand and advance equity across the supervisory union;

-d. e. coordinate the principal's schedule to enable him/her this person to engage in student learning, such as:
+d. e. coordinate the principal's or CTE director’s schedule to enable him/her this person to engage in student learning, such as:

 teaching a course or hosting an advisory with students;